-Jennifer O’Hara has been a professional practitioner and teacher in the healing arts for over fourteen years.
-In the course of her professional development, she has studied and trained extensively in the disciplines of Asian Acupressure, Hakomi for body work, Chinese Medicine, Jin Shin Do® Bodymind Acupressure®, Qigong, Meridian Touch™, and Taoist and Buddhist meditation.
+Jennifer O’Hara has been a practitioner and teacher in the healing arts for twenty-two years.
+In the course of her professional development, she has studied and trained extensively in the disciplines of Japanese Acupressure and Sōtai, Internal Family Systems and Hakomi for Bodyworkers, Chinese Medicine, Jin Shin Do® Bodymind Acupressure®, Qigong, Meridian Touch™, and Taoist and Buddhist meditation.
+She is a certified practitioner with American Organization of Body Therapists of Asia (AOBTA-CP).

-With an all-embracing and literally “hands-on” approach to the interconnectedness of the bodymind state, Jennifer is uniquely skilled at somatic release and transformative Qi work.
-In her body-mind approach, Jennifer has been influenced by the principles of Integral Theory, Systems Theory, Buddhist psychology, and Chinese medicine.
-She earnestly subscribes to the idea that interdependence happens and that our internal system works energetically as an ecological whole.
+With an all-embracing approach to the interconnectedness of the bodymind state, Jennifer is uniquely skilled at somatic release and transformative energy (Qi/Ki) work.
+In her body-mind approach, Jennifer has been influenced by somatic and embodiment practices that include.
+She subscribes to the idea that interdependence happens and that our internal system works energetically as an ecological whole.

 Growing up amid total family dysfunction and surviving her own childhood traumas, Jennifer has an exceptional appreciation of the premise that whatever impacts us psychologically is also experienced by the body.
 Having gone through her own comprehensive internal journey with a deep exploration and practice of the diverse modalities she employs today, her applied insight has led her to recognize that you can not heal for someone else what you have not healed for yourself.